gluonhq/promise/README.md

 This repository discusses the steps required to run a JavaFX application inside a browser.

+It contains a sample `hellofx` which *should* work out of the box.
+You can clone this repository, and cd into `samples/hellofx` and follow the `README` there.

+The remainder of this repository is targeting developers who want to contribute to JavaFX on the Web.
 A number of steps are required to achieve this, and while the goal is to automate all these steps and integrate them into Gluon Substrate, we want developers to experiment with the components and show the current state.